 The Romans built many things in Nicea, which can be seen even today.
-A stone obelisk (5 taş), a stone bridge, monumental tomb, walls and four gates, ancient Street, the senate’s palace, sacred insect spring.
+A stone obelisk (5 taş), a stone bridge, a monumental tomb, walls and four gates, an ancient Street, the senate’s palace, sacred insect spring.
 During the Byzantine era, they built the Church of the Koimesis and Hagia Sophia, built by the Roman Emperor Justinian and where the 7th Ecumenical Council was held.
-Nicea passed to the Ottoman control in 1337, and the Hagia Sophia was converted into a mosque.
+Nicea passed to Ottoman control in 1337, and the Hagia Sophia was converted into a mosque.
 During the Ottoman times, Nicea was an important commerce city because of its strategic location.
 Besides the Roman remains, the Ottoman traces are worth seeing.
-You can book Nicea-Iznik Tour with Romos Travel.
+You can book Nicea-Iznik Tour with Package Tour Turkey

 Visit and see the most famous highlights of Bursa